vibheksoni/VerbalCodeAi/README.md

 [![Python Version](https://img.shields.io/badge/python-3.11.6-blue)](https://www.python.org/downloads/release/python-3116/)
 [![Website](https://img.shields.io/badge/website-verbalcode.xyz-brightgreen)](https://verbalcode.xyz)

-A powerful AI-powered code assistant that helps you understand, navigate, and work with codebases more efficiently.
-VerbalCodeAI uses advanced embedding techniques and LLM integration to provide intelligent code analysis and assistance directly in your terminal.
+Ever felt lost in a complex codebase?
+Wish you had a smart assistant to help you navigate and understand code right in your terminal?
+VerbalCodeAI is here to help!
+This powerful AI-powered tool acts as your personal code companion, leveraging advanced embedding techniques and Large Language Model (LLM) integration.
+It offers intelligent code analysis, helps you search and understand your project, and provides assistance directly within your command-line interface, making your development workflow smoother and more efficient.

 ```yaml
 .       .      .          .    .--.        .           .